Generalized Cahn effect and parton 3D motion in a covariant approach: Cahn effect: manifestation of the intrinsic motion

-B. The nucleon rest frame, where the first axis is directed along $\mathbf{l} $ and projection of $-\mathbf{q}$ on the plane transversal to $\mathbf{l}$ defines second axis.
-This reference frame is obtained by rotation of the frame A by angle $\gamma $ around third axis, so the quark momentum has the new components:
+\textit{B}.
+The nucleon rest frame, where the first axis is directed along $ \mathbf{l}$ and projection of $-\mathbf{q}$ on the plane transversal to $ \mathbf{l}$ defines second axis.
+This reference frame is obtained by {a} rotation of the frame \textit{A} by {an} angle $\gamma $ around {a} third axis, so the quark momentum has the new components:

 The angle $\gamma $\ is defined as